mth/yeti/doc/reference.rst

     Finally     = "finally" !IdChar AnyExpression;

 Try block provides exception handling.
-The expression following the ``"try"`` block is evaluated first, and if it doesn't throw an exception, the value of it will be used as the value of the ``try``...\ ``yrt`` block.
+The expression following the ``"try"`` keyword is evaluated first, and if it doesn't throw an exception, the value of it will be used as the value of the ``try``...\ ``yrt`` block.

-The exception correspond to the JVM exceptions, and therefore the exception types are directly Java class types.
+The exceptions correspond to the JVM exceptions, and therefore the exception types are directly Java class types.

-The types of the ``try`` section and catch section expressions will be unified, and the resulting type is used as the type of the ``try`` block.
+The types of the ``try`` section and catch section expressions are unified, and the resulting type is used as the type of the ``try`` block.

-The finally sections expression must be the unit type ``()``, as the value from the evaluation of the ``finally`` section is always ignored.
+The ``finally`` sections expression must have the unit type ``()``, as the value from the evaluation of the ``finally`` section is always ignored.

-If exception is thrown that matches some ``catch`` section (by being same or subclass of its ClassId_), then first matching ``catch`` section is evaluated, and the resulting value is used as the value of the try block.
+If exception is thrown that matches some ``catch`` section (by being same or subclass of its ClassId_), then first matching ``catch`` section is evaluated, and the resulting value is used as the value of the ``try`` block.

-If catch section has an exception binding Id_, then catched exceptions value will be bound to the given identifier in that sections scope.
+If ``catch`` section has an exception binding Id_, then catched exceptions value will be bound to the given identifier in that sections scope.

 The expression following the ``"finally"`` keyword will be evaluated regardless of whether any exception was thrown during the evaluation of ``try`` and ``catch`` sections.
-If an exception was throw, then it will be suspended during the evaluation of the ``finally`` section.
+If an exception was thrown, then it will be suspended during the evaluation of the ``finally`` section.
 If exception was suspended and the ``finally`` section itself throws an exception, then the suspended exception will be dropped (as only one exception per thread is allowed